 - If you are working with a paid media agency, have them check that they are in control of your clickthrough rates.
 Can they adequately explain the reasons why your clickthrough rates are fluctuating?

 Digital marketing is like any art.
 It’s can seem unpredictable at times, and sometimes even uncontrollable.
 But once you figure out its inner workings, you can begin to understand how it works and, even more importantly, how to control it and create something amazing.
 Have you discovered similar trends for your keyword rankings?
-Let us know – we’d love to learn more about how these experiments work and how the results have been actioned.
+Contact DAC – we’d love to learn more about how these experiments work and how the results have been actioned.